-Heat is an essential factor in phase transitions.
-The heat required to transform a solid to a liquid or vapor phase is known as latent heat.
+Latent heat is the heat required to transform a solid into a liquid or vapour phase.
 It is known by several names depending on its phase, such as the heat of condensation, the heat of vaporization, and so on.
 It can also refer to the quantity of heat energy received or emitted during a phase transition.
-We will look at the idea of latent heat and the latent heat formula with examples in this topic.
-Let’s have a look at the concept!
+We will look at the idea of latent heat and the latent heat formula with examples in this article.

 What is Latent Heat?

 The energy or heat released or absorbed during a phase change of a material is known as latent heat.
 It might be from a gas to a liquid or from a liquid to a solid and back again.

 The graph given below shows, the change in various forms of matter and the heat related to each process.